 Several SmartPark garages serve this area, and street parking is often available.
 View a map and info about SmartPark garages here.
 The garage nearest the Doggie Dash at Waterfront Park is on SE 3rd and Alder – 620 SW 3rd Ave.

-- Dogs allowed on Trimet trains only (MAX) – no dogs on shuttle buses
+- Dogs allowed on TriMet trains only, not on shuttle or regular service buses

 - Dogs must be under the owner’s control (leash or crate) at all times

-- Dogs must wear a head collar for safety (example: Gentle Leader), as well as current ID tags
+- Dogs must wear a Gentle Leader-type head collar, as well as current ID tags

 - Fares required for all human companions age seven and older

-TriMet’s ticketing app lets you purchase and use tickets and passes instantly on your phone—anywhere, anytime.
-Download the free app, register your debit/credit card in their secure system, and you’re ready to go. trimet.org/mobiletickets
+TriMet’s tickets app lets you purchase and use tickets and passes instantly on your phone—anywhere, anytime.
+Just download the free app, register your debit/credit card in our secure system, and you’re ready to go. trimet.org/mobiletickets

 In addition to the walk/run, all registered Dashers can take advantage of many free activities.
 These include a complimentary pancake breakfast and complimentary beverage tastings for registered Dashers.
 Have your race bib with you to show you’re registered.

 Doggie Dash Contests